pyari-k/pyari-k.github.io/_posts/2024-08-26-Getting-Started-With-Kubernetes-For-Data-Engineers.md

 ---

 ### Kubernetes - From an absolute beginner's perspective
 Let us say you write a code, you don't finally run it on your own machine.
 The production version of it runs on a server.
-These days, it usually runs on a cloud service provider & in a containarised form.
+These days, it usually runs on a cloud & many a times in a containarised form.
 Managing/orchestrating these standalone apps on cloud is a difficult task and that is where Kubernetes comes into picture.
 Some of the advantages of using Kubernetes is as below:
 1. Kubernetes helps scale the applications in case of heavier loads.
 That way, when the load is low, Kubernetes helps to scale down as well.
 2. If an application crashes, Kubernetes can help bring it up again.
 In other words, with the help of Kubernetes, the app attains a self healing property.
 3. It helps maintain the applications with minimal downtime.